mcode/clinical-trial-matching-service-template/README.md

     - Complete the _APIQuery_ class
         * Learn more about patient bundle formatting on the [wiki](https://github.com/mcode/clinical-trial-matching-engine/wiki/Data-Model).
         * Complete the **toQuery()** function which formats the request body sent to the matching service API.
+4. Download and unzip folder of trials from (https://clinicaltrials.gov/ct2/resources/download#DownloadAllData) and place it in the src folder.
+Name it 'AllPublicXML'

+# Requirements

+The ResearchStudy object passed back by this server must be [FHIR-compliant] (https://www.hl7.org/fhir/researchstudy.html) and satisfy several requirements.
+Study must contain:
+- Title
+- Summary
+- Site location
+- Phase
+- Contact Information i.e. sponsor email, phone number
+- Study Type
+- Inclusion/ Exclusion criteria

+Note: _research-study.ts_ provides a "backup" system for filling in information missing from the object passed back from the matching service.
+This system fills in the following based on the trial's NctId:
+- Inclusion/Exclusion Criteria
+- Phase
+- Study Type
+- Trial Summary